Close up of miniature tabletop worldwide flags.

 Location: Hillcrest 103

-What is a good death?
-Samara Gordon Wexler ’23.5 will speak about her year-long Watson Fellowship project exploring what it means to die well across different cultures and healthcare systems.
-Samara traveled to the UK, Ghana, South Africa, India, New Zealand, and Ireland, working alongside death doulas, fantasy coffin makers, and medical teams serving remote villages in order to understand how communities support end of life care.
+What does it mean to die well?
+Samara Gordon Wexler ’23.5 will speak about her year-long Watson Fellowship project exploring this across different cultures and healthcare systems.
+Samara traveled to the UK, Ghana, South Africa, India, New Zealand, and Ireland, working alongside death doulas, fantasy coffin makers, and medical teams serving remote villages to understand how communities support end of life care.
 Registration appreciated.

 Date: Tuesday, October 28, 2025